mhiramat/mincs/README.md

  polecat debroot /bin/bash
 ```

-You'll see the `polecat-image.sh` in current directory, that is
+You'll see the `polecat-out.sh` in current directory, that is
 a self-executable binary.
+So, you can just run it.

+` ./polecat-out.sh`

 ## License